arduino/docs-content/content/hardware/02.hero/shields/spe-shield/tutorials/getting-started/spe-getting-started.md

 ![SPE Connectors](assets/spi-connectors.png)

 - **SPE using dedicated T1S Connector:** The shield includes a dedicated connector for robust, direct SPE connections to compatible devices.
-This is labeled as "Connector 10BASE-T1S" or "10BASE-T1S CONNECTOR" in the documentation and schematics.
 - **SPE using Screw Terminals:** Screw terminals marked for N (Negative) and P (Positive) pins are also available.

 **Technical/Physical Limitations for SPE Connection:**